A Closer Look Into Tree root intrusion

 You may not have any large trees close to your home, but you should still have your pipes checked regularly with a specialised video camera.
 Without even knowing it you may have a bush with thick roots or have sprawling roots from a neighbour’s property which could be infiltrating your sewer lines.
 It is always worth having a professional plumber take a close look at your plumbing system before big, expensive problems arise.

 Even iftree root intrusion is not yet a problem, debris from your drains will be easily spotted before they create a blockage.

 How to repair root damage done to your sewer line

 - Mechanical root extraction: Pipe Relining Cape Town specialises in the identification of root infestations and the mechanical extraction of them using specialised tools.
 Although this is a temporary solution (roots regrow) it will allow your pipes to flow freely again until you choose to use a more permanent solution.

-- Remove the roots chemically: Killing the tree roots is an option, but can be dangerous so is best left to a professional plumbing service.
+- Remove the roots chemically: Killing the tree roots is an option, but can be dangerous so is best left to professional plumbing service.

 - Repair your sewer line: sometimes the damage caused by a root infestation is so severe that the only option left is to replace or repair the pipes.
 Pipe Relining Cape Town uses a revolutionary method of repairing your sewerage pipes using a trenchless method of repair.
 See more here.

-In conclusion, preventing root damage to your new or existing sewer line is preferrable.
-However, you might already be sitting with a tree root intrusion problem casuing a blockage in your sewerage line.
+In conclusion, preventing root damage to your new or existing sewer line is preferable.
+However, you might already be sitting with a tree root intrusion problem causing a blockage in your sewerage line.
 If this is the case, the only way to handle it is to call the professionals in sooner rather than later.
 Secondly, maintenance of the repaired sewerage line will help to prevent big, expensive repairs in future.
 So remember to have your plumbing system checked on a regular basis by a plumber.

 Give us a call, we’re here to help.